-In summary, we aspire to shape the future of food culture on a global scale by inspiring individuals to make positive and sustainable changes in the way they grow, make, cook and share food.
-By providing our contemporaries with a platform of education in the “old ways” of cooking, we hope to challenge others to critically think about the way their consuming effects their health and the health of the planet.
+Through our work, we hope to help shape the future of food culture on a global scale by inspiring individuals to make positive and sustainable changes in the way they grow, make, cook and share food.
+By providing our contemporaries with a platform of education in the “old ways” of cooking, we hope to challenge others to critically think about the way their consumption affects their health and the health of the planet.
 We believe that by sharing this information, we will be positively contributing to the world’s food system.

 We are traveling around the world in search of traditional recipes and the stories behind the people who maintain their culinary heritage.
 In an attempt to forge new relationships with people involved in traditional food making, we volunteer on homesteads and small-scale, organic farms.
 There, we work alongside locals as we learn about the region's terroir and seasonal produce.
 We practice the local language, introduce ourselves to neighbors, and visit other local farms, farmers' markets, family-run shops, artisan bakeries, and street vendors.

-We've harvested grapes on the Ribeira Sacra, searched for percebes along the rocky coast of Galicia, fertilized date trees in an oasis with an ancient civilization in Egypt, baked bread for a village with a great-grandmother in Cyprus, harvested olives to make olive oil in Cyprus and Italy, cultivated cabbage to make kimchi with grandmothers in Korea, and made homemade tofu in Vietnam.
+We've documented the harvesting of grapes on the Ribeira Sacra, forgaing for percebes along the rocky coast of Galicia, fertilizing date trees in an oasis with an ancient civilization in Egypt, baking bread for a village with a great-grandmother in Cyprus, harvesting olives to make olive oil in Cyprus and Italy, cultivated cabbage to make kimchi with grandmothers in Korea, and making homemade tofu in Vietnam.
 Each and every volunteer experience is an opportunity to give back to the community we are living in and to partake in the day-to-day lifestyle of that given culture.
 Using food as a medium, we overcome barriers of religion, race, creed, and ethnicity, to provide our growing Community with a unique perspective of the lifestyles and situations that people live in.

 WHAT WE BELIEVE IN